 |

-with her parents on their large farm in Catawba County.
-The
+with her parents on their large farm in Catawba County in the

 life of ease and tranquility had diminished with the onset of